Lucas-Pereia/profile-card/README.md

 By being my first project by myself, i revisit my personal notes many times especially the flexbox ones, because i had some struggle with arrangement of the elements at the screen.

-The processo of build a proper READ.ME i had to take back to notes.
+The process of build a proper READ.ME i had to take back to notes.

 ## Author